ChandraShekharAgrawal/airbnb-clone/README.md

 # Airbnb Clone Web App

 This project is an Airbnb clone web application built with Next.js, Tailwind CSS, MongoDB, Prisma, and NextAuth.
+Currently, it is in developmet phase, so things might not work as intended.

 ## Overview